-Dawn Doran serves as the Deputy Director of the SMART Office for the U.S. Department of Justice, Office of Justice Programs.
+Dawn Doran serves as the acting Director of the SMART Office for the U.S. Department of Justice, Office of Justice Programs.
 Ms. Doran's responsibilities include working with the staff and federal partners to administer the standards for the Sex Offender Registration and Notification Act (SORNA) for the 50 states, five principal U.S. territories, the District of Columbia and approximately 160 tribes.
 Ms. Doran also provides training and technical assistance on matters related to sex offender registration, notification and other sex offender management issues to the SORNA jurisdictions as well as to national, state and local government entities and advocacy organizations.

 Prior to joining the SMART Office, Ms. Doran served as the Deputy Director of the National District Attorneys Association's (NDAA) Child Abuse Programs, including the National Center for Prosecution of Child Abuse in Alexandria, Virginia, and the National Child Protection Training Center in Winona, Minnesota.
 In this capacity, she managed and supervised activities and operations of the two Centers and their staffs; provided training and technical assistance to prosecutors, law enforcement, child protection workers, social workers, medical personnel and other allied criminal justice professionals engaged in the investigation and prosecution of child abuse, neglect and exploitation cases; and authored or contributed to numerous child abuse publications, among them the "Investigation and Prosecution of Child Abuse," Third Edition.
 Ms. Doran also worked extensively with the media on child abuse issues.